benkbaron/DOMJuan/README.md

 ## DOMJuan is a JavaScript DOM interaction library inspired by jQuery.

-### 'On' and 'Off'
+### 'on' and 'off'
-Adding and removing event listeners using 'on' and 'off' make use of four helper methods to keep methods DRY.
+Adds and removes event listeners to elements using 'on' and 'off' making use of four helper methods to keep methods DRY.

 ```javascript
   on(eventName, cb){